 Reduced Speed Zones

-The TTC puts reduced speed zones, or slow orders, in place when we find small deficiencies in our rail-based operations.
+Reduced speed zones, or slow orders, are proactively put in place when small deficiencies are found in our subway system.

-These speed restrictions allow service to continue while track maintenance and upgrades are completed.
-These safety measures can also be put in place following a temporary repair to the tracks, before a permanent repair is made, as well as during winter months or extreme heat.
-Subway trains and streetcars will be allowed to return to regular speed once the work has ended and the tracks have been inspected, or the weather has changed.
+These speed restrictions allow service to continue, at a slower speed through the impacted area, while track maintenance and upgrades are completed.
+These safety measures can also be put in place following a temporary repair to the tracks, before a permanent repair is made, as well as during the winter or extreme heat.
+Subway trains will be allowed to return to regular speed once the work has ended and the tracks have been inspected, or the weather has changed.

-Most of the track work within the subway system is done when service ends for the day.
-While streetcar track work can occur during and after service.
-Due to ongoing track inspections, the TTC will likely have slow orders in place in different locations across its network at any given time.
+Most of the track work is done when service ends for the day.
+Due to ongoing track inspections, slow orders will likely be in place in different locations across the network at any given time.

 Watch this video of the TTC’s Chief of Operations and Infrastructure Fort Monaco explaining more about speed restrictions within the subway system.